AlexaWu/SQL-Project---Data-Analysis/Window Functions.md

 # OVER, PARTITION BY, ORDER BY

-> Note: can’t use window functions and standard aggregations in the same query.
-More specifically, can’t include window functions in a GROUP BY clause.
+> Note: window functions can’t be used with standard aggregations in the same query. (can’t include window functions in a GROUP BY clause.)\
+Window functions are permitted only in the SELECT list and the ORDER BY clause of the query.

 - Create a running total of **standard_amt_usd** (in the `orders` table) over order time with no date truncation.
 Final table should have two columns: the amount being added for each new row, and the running total.
 ```javascript